 Brain tumors release a chemical signal that draws stem cells towards them.
 Scientists are using this unique feature to enable stem cells to detect tumor cells and treat them as a wound that requires healing.
 The stem cells can then be used as transporting tools to deliver oncolytic drugs directly to the tumor cells.

 Why has this treatment not been widely used yet?

 Although many researchers have already employed stem cells to deliver cancer-killing drugs in mice, it has not yet been experimented on human tumor cells.
-This is due to the difficulty in extraction of neural stem cells.
-Currently, there are only three methods to extract neural stem cell and two of them are invasive.
-The methods include harvesting the stem cells from the patients, harvesting the stem cells from another person or reprogramming adult cells genetically.
-In addition to the extraction difficulties, administering the stem cells also requires two steps, which carries the risk of the final cells to become cancerous as well.
-Stem cells extracted from another person also have the risk of immune response being triggered in the cancer patient.
+This is due to the difficulty in the extraction of neural stem cells.
+Currently, there are only three methods to extract neural stem cells and two of them are invasive.
+The methods include harvesting the stem cells from the patients, harvesting the stem cells from another person, or reprogramming adult cells genetically.
+In addition to the extraction difficulties, administering the stem cells also requires two steps, which carries the risk of the final cells becoming cancerous as well.
+Stem cells extracted from another person also have the risk of the immune response being triggered in the cancer patient.